pablebe/gensvs_eval/README.md

 A simple Python script to benchmark objective metrics on our DMOS data using the paper's correlation analysis is included in the Zenodo dataset available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15911723.svg)](https://doi.org/10.5281/zenodo.15911723).<br>
 Instructions for benchmarking your own audio quality metrics are provided in the dataset’s Readme.md file.

-## 🚀 Getting Started: Conda Environment Setup
+## 🚀 Getting Started:
->**Note**: If you are only interested in using our DMOS data, or if you want to benchmark your metric against it, you don't need to install any environments, just follow the instructions included in the Zenodo dataset linked above.<br>
+>**Note**: If you are only interested in using our DMOS data, or if you want to benchmark your metric against it, you don't need to install any environments, just follow the instructions included in the [Zenodo dataset](https://doi.org/10.5281/zenodo.15911723).<br>

+We have released a [PyPi package](https://pypi.org/project/gensvs/) which enables straight forward inference of the generative models included in the paper (SGMSVS & MelRoFo (S)+BigVGAN) and computation of the embedding-based MSE for MERT and Music2Latlent embeddings that exhibited the highest correlation with the DMOS data.

 To run all of the code in this repository we recommend setting up the following 5 conda environments.
 Environments I-III are necessary to reproduce the evaluation and correlation analysis outlined in the paper and environments IV-V are necessary to infer and train all models.